 GNU Development Resources

-This page describes the development services available for GNU developers on GNU Project machines.
-If you would like to make use of one of these services for development of a GNU package, please contact the address listed for the particular service.
-For full details of the privileges and responsibilities of GNU maintainers, please see the Information for GNU Maintainers document.
-(The GNU Coding Standards may also be of interest, and the overview of what it means to be a GNU package.)
+This page describes many of the development resources available for GNU developers on GNU Project machines.
+For full details of the privileges and responsibilities of GNU maintainers, please see the Information for GNU Maintainers document, and also follow the GNU Coding Standards.
+Also interesting to review may be the tips for GNU maintainers and overview of what it means to be a GNU package.

 With the abundance of inexpensive computers that can run GNU/Linux, as well as the greater availability of Internet access, many GNU volunteers today have all the computer facilities they need.
 However, there are still advantages to having central computers where GNU volunteers can work together without having to make their own machines accessible to others.